bookercodes/booker.codes/work/scrimba-pod.md

 Now, at this point I had never made a podcast before but I knew I could figure that out.

 In the early days, I recorded on my laptop microphone and edited the episode myself in Adobe Premiere.
-As I saw it, the challenge was tweaking the positioning.
-Eventually, I landed on a niche that resonated:
+The challenge with these things tends to be getting people to "tune in" and keep coming back.
+Eventually, I landed on a niche that seemed to resonate:

 > Hello, and welcome to the Scrimba Podcast.
 On this weekly show, I interview successful developers about their advice on how to learn to code and get a job.